Help (2021 theatrical film)

 Help is a 2021 British psychological thriller film written and directed by Blake Ridder, produced in association with Lucas A. Ferrara.
-The film stars Emily Redpath, Sarah Alexandra Marks, and Louis James with a celebrity cameo of Duncan James.
+The film stars Emily Redpath, Sarah Alexandra Marks, Louis James, Duncan James and Blake Ridder.

 Plot

 A painful break up prompts Grace to visit her friend Liv who is living in the idyllic English countryside with her boyfriend Edward and his dog Polly.
 The trio start the weekend in high spirits but soon turns into chaos, as well-kept secrets are exposed and the friends come to see each other in a whole new light.